What is Horsham Town Community Partnership?

-The HTCP Riverside Walk Enhancement project has been nominated for a Community Award through an award scheme run in conjunction with the West Sussex County Times, Horsham District Council and a variety of local sponsors.
+The HTCP Riverside Walk Enhancement project was nominated for a Community Award through an award scheme run in conjunction with the West Sussex County Times, Horsham District Council and a variety of local sponsors.

 The awards are given on a yearly basis at a special event held at the Capital Theatre and recognises voluntary work within the community.

-The awards event was held yesterday evening (19th November) and we are proud to announce that the Riverside Walk Enhancement project has won the award in the 'Friend of the Environment' category which is sponsored by Metrobus.
+The awards event was held on the 19th November13 and we are proud to announce that the Riverside Walk Enhancement project won the award in the 'Friend of the Environment' category which is sponsored by Metrobus.